How to Make a Potential Employer Fall in Love With You

 The filled out application usually attests to the fact that all of the information you provided on it is true.
 It also allows the company to obtain your written permission to check your references, employment history, do criminal background checks if you are hired, and more.

 The real purpose of an interview, sorry to tell you, is not to gain you a job offer.
 Do you feel confident that you can do the job and grow with the company?
 Have you conveyed this to the potential employer?
-If so, you'll be asked back for a more intensive second round of interviews at most companies.
+If so, they will ask you back for a more intensive second round of interviews at most companies.

 Doing the right things right will result in more interviews, better job offers, and a more successful career.
 Take a little more time at each step and your application will rise above the pack.
 This is a promise and true.